-Just a year ago it was thought that the housing slump would have corrected itself by this point in time, but analysts missed the mark.
-Instead, homes are selling at slower-than-normal rates and this leaves the door open for young people looking to get on the property ladder.
+Just a year ago it was thought that the housing slump would have correct itself by this point in time, but analysts missing the mark.
+Instead, homes are selling at slower-than-normal rates and this leaves the door open.
+For young people looking to get on the property ladder.

 It’s All About Supply and Demand